Cagliari Introduction Walking Tour (Self Guided), Cagliari

 5) Torre dell'Elefante (Elephant Tower)

-Defensive elements included three massive doors, two shutters, and a wooden scaffolding structure, used to repel invaders from above.
+Defensive elements included three massive doors, two shutters, and a wooden scaffolding structure used to repel invaders from above.
 The tower’s most distinctive feature, from which it derives its name, is a small stone elephant sculpture protruding from the south-facing wall, a symbol commonly used by the Republic of Pisa.
-The Elephant Tower features several medieval coats of arms, including those of the Pisan castellans, carved into the limestone walls.
+The Elephant Tower also features several medieval coats of arms, including those of the Pisan castellans, carved into the limestone walls.

-By the mid-19th century, the tower had been repurposed as a prison, before undergoing a major restoration in 1906, which removed later modifications and restored its original Pisan design.
+By the mid-19th century, the tower had been repurposed as a prison before undergoing a major restoration in 1906, which removed later modifications and restored its original Pisan design.
 A further restoration in the 1980s rebuilt the wooden mezzanine floors, allowing visitors to experience the structure much as it was in medieval times.

 6) Cattedrale di Santa Maria Assunta e Santa Cecilia (Cathedral of Cagliari) (must see)